Industry in Serbia

-On a month-on-month seasonally-adjusted basis, industrial production shrank 0.6% in April, up from the 2.3% fall recorded in February.
-Meanwhile, annual average industrial production fell 0.9% in April, down from the 0.5% decline logged in March.
+On a month-on-month seasonally-adjusted basis, industrial production also rose 3.7% in July, contrasting June’s 1.3% drop.
+Meanwhile, annual average industrial production fell 1.6% in July, down from June’s 1.8% decline.

-FocusEconomics Consensus Forecast panelists expect industrial production to expand 2.1% in 2019, which is down 0.3 percentage points from last month’s estimate.
-In 2020, the panel sees industrial production growth at 3.1%.
+FocusEconomics Consensus Forecast panelists expect industrial production to increase 1.7% in 2019, which is down from last month’s estimate.
+In 2020, the panel sees industrial production growth at 3.2%.

 Serbia - Industry Data

 5 years of economic forecasts for more than 30 economic indicators.